 The activities on Mafia and the neighboring islands are abundant as the marine life itself, ranging from deep sea fishing to dhow sailing and cultural excursions to the nearby fishing villages.
 Below I’ll only mention the ones I personally experienced during my stay.

-1. Swimming with the Whale Sharks
+1. Swimming with Whale Shark Mafia Island

 If you are in Mafia between October and March, the most breathtaking activity of all is swimming with the whale sharks.
 These gentle giants visit the waters to the west of Kilindoni town every year, from where the boat safaris depart.
 ‘Papa Shilingi’ is what locals call them – translating as “shark covered in shillings”.
 Makes quite sense given the design of its back, right?